Data Recovery Service Frequently Asked Questions.

 Our Data Recovery service charges generally relate to the:-

 •number of system hard drives or devices.

-•urgency in attempting to retreive your data.
+•urgency and time involved in attempting to retrieve your data.

 We offer an evaluation and diagnosis service which is free for our Standard Service offerings, for priority and emergency situations you can expect a fee that represents dedicated technician time.
 A comprehensive report concerning your storage device fault , condition and time to recover your data will generally follow.

 Typically the fees presented will be of the order: